Meerkat Fact File

 A meerkat mob will band together if there is a threat to their burrow.
 Sometime cobras will attack and the mob can attack and kill this predator.

 Meerkats have featured in many TV shows and movies making them very popular.
-These include meerkat manor, the lion king and Life of Pi and more recently on adverts for insurance firm compare the market.
+These include meerkat manor, the lion king, Life of Pi and more recently on adverts for insurance firm compare the market.

-Adelaide Zoo has a white meerkat.
+Adelaide Zoo in South Australia has a white meerkat.
 She is not an albino but has just lost the colouring in her skin.